 An insufficient number of homes have been built to keep up with San Benito County's expanding population.
-This has caused a housing shortage for rental and for sale homes as outlined below:
+This has caused a housing shortage for new homes and rentals, as outlined below:

-- The total number of new houses built per year and the growth rate of new housing construction is available in April each year as part of a mandatory report provided to the State Housing and Community Development Department. - The county and two cities (Hollister and San Juan Bautista) can make it easier for housing developers to invest, by implementing more flexible zoning, improved permit processing, and other land use planning reforms. - Infrastructure access (sewer, water, roads) is critical to new housing production, and - Support the implementation and promotion of new pro-housing laws such as SB-9 and ADU laws.
+- The total number of new houses built per year and the growth rate of new housing construction is available each April as part of a mandatory report provided to the State Housing and Community Development Department. - The County and two cities (Hollister and San Juan Bautista) can make it easier for housing developers to invest by implementing more flexible zoning, improved permit processing, and other land-use planning reforms. - Infrastructure access (sewer, water, roads) is critical to new housing production. - Support for the implementation and promotion of new pro-housing laws (such as SB-9 and ADU laws) is important.